yarkhinephyo/blog/blog/_posts/2022-04-13-primer-to-sift.markdown

 ![]({{ site.baseurl }}/assets/img/2022-04-13-5.jpg)

-_Image from Princeton CS429 - Increasing σ to idenify larger blobs_
+_Image from Princeton CS429 - Increasing σ to identify larger blobs_

 Wait but if the σ is larger, the Laplacian response will be weaker (shown above).
 Intuitively, if the responses by larger blobs are penalized for their sizes.
 Does that means the selected features will be mostly tiny?